capport-wg/api/draft-ietf-capport-api.md

 This document leverages the terminology and components described in {{?I-D.ietf-capport-architecture}} and additionally defines the following terms:

   - Captive Portal Client: The client that interacts with the Captive Portal API is typically some application running on the User Equipment that is connected to the Captive Network.
 This is also referred to as the "client" in this document.
-  - Captive Portal API Server: The server exposing the API's defined in this document to the client.
+  - Captive Portal API Server: The server exposing the APIs defined in this document to the client.
 This is also referred to as the "API server" in this document.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14
+{{!RFC2119}} {{!RFC8174}} when, and only when,
+they appear in all capitals, as shown here.

 # Workflow